jtremback/cross-chain-validation/spec/valset-update-protocol - queue.md

 This document presents a technical specification for the **Cross-Chain Validation** protocol.
 The basic idea of the Cross-Chain Validation protocol is to allow validators that are already securing some existing blockchain (parent blockchain) to also secure a "new" blockchain (baby blockchain).
 The stake bonded at the parent blockchain guarantees that a validator behaves correctly at the baby blockchain.
-If the validator misbehaves at the baby blockchain, its stake will be slashed at the parent blockchain.
+Otherwise, the validator is slashed on the parent blockchain.

 Therefore, at a high level, we can imagine the Cross-Chain Validation protocol to be concerned with following entities:
   - Parent blockchain: This is a blockchain that "provides" validators.
 Namely, "provided" validators have some stake at the parent blockchain.
 Any misbehavior of a validator is slashed at the parent blockchain.
 Moreover, parent blockchain manipulates the validator set of a chain that "borrows" validators from it.
   - Baby blockchain: Baby blockchain is a blockchain that is being secured by the parent blockchain.
 In other words, validators that secure and operate the baby blockchain are bonded on the parent blockchain.
 Any misbehavior of a validator at the baby blockchain is punished at the parent blockchain (i.e., the validator is slashed at the parent blockchain).
-  - IBC channel: IBC channel allows the parent and baby blockchain to communicate.
-We assume that the IBC channel is ordered and provides "timeout" and "acknowledgements" mechanisms.
+  - Causally consistent shared FIFO queue: This queue is used for communication among two blockchains, as we explain in the rest of the document.

+Note that the protocol we present is generalized to multiple baby blockchains.
+In other words, a single parent blockchain might have multiple baby blockchains under its "jurisdiction".
+Hence, the Cross-Chain Validation protocol is concerned with more than two entities (one parent blockchain and potentially multiple baby blockchains).

 ### Properties